-Physician Alliance ProgramThe Physician Alliance Program provides Charlie's House a network of health care professionals who can assist our organization increase awareness of injury and accident prevention in a family's home through the distribution of information and safety devices.Medical offices participating in the Physician Alliance Program receive education materials that include a home safety checklist and guide, tip-over straps, and a prescription pad.
+Physician Alliance ProgramThe Physician Alliance Program provides Charlie's House with a network of health care professionals who can assist our organization increase awareness of injury and accident prevention in a family's home through the distribution of information and safety devices.Medical offices participating in the Physician Alliance Program receive education materials that include a home safety checklist and guide, tip-over straps, and a prescription pad.
 In addition, Charlie's House staff work directly with medical office staff to replenish supplies.

-New Parents Safety InitiativeThe New Parents Safety Initiative offers parents resources to help make their home safe for a newborn to eight-month-old children.
-Our model focuses on educating new parents because of the high interest in learning how to best provide for their new child.Designed to integrate home safety education programming into an existing curriculum designed by other groups, i.e., health systems and community centers, the New Parents Safety Initiative is intended to augment other organization's current curriculum.
+New Parents Safety InitiativeThe New Parents Safety Initiative offers parents resources to help make their home safe for newborn to eight-month-old children.
+Our model focuses on educating new parents because of the high interest in learning how to best provide for their new child.The New Parents Safety Initiative is intended to augment other organizations' current curricula to integrate home safety education programming into an existing curriculum designed by other groups, i.e., health systems and community centers.
 The education format includes safety education resources highlighting injury and accident prevention tips for newborn children and distributing safety devices.Examples of activities and topics covered in our New Parents Safety Initiative program include a tour of the Safety Demonstration House and information on safe sleep, fire safety, water safety, car seat safety, and nursery setup.
-In addition, our virtual experience will provide the same information in an online format.Once parents participated in this program and as their child ages, we encourage them to return to the Safety Demonstration House for additional education focusing on older children.
+In addition, our virtual experience will provide the same information in an online format.Once parents participate in this program and their child ages, we encourage them to return to the Safety Demonstration House for additional education focusing on older children.

 Safe Now, Safe LaterFamilies living in temporary housing, whether it be protection, rehabilitation, or another circumstance, need to make sure their children are residing in a safe place.
-After the transition into a more permanent arrangement, the need is the same.Charlie's House Safe Now, Safe Later program works directly with community partners by going into their temporary housing units and determine what safety needs and devices are needed to prevent injuries and accidents to children.
-In addition, we work with community organization’s staff to ensure concerns are addressed.When families transition from temporary into a more permanent arrangement, they are encouraged to take the safety devices to their new home.
+After the transition into a more permanent arrangement, the need is the same.Charlie's House Safe Now, Safe Later program works directly with community partners by going into their temporary housing units and determining what safety needs and devices are needed to prevent injuries and accidents to children.
+In addition, we work with community organization staff to ensure concerns are addressed.When families transition from temporary into a more permanent arrangement, they are encouraged to take the safety devices to their new home.
 Also, they are encouraged to visit our Safety Demonstration House, take a tour, and see other ways to make their new home safe.
-This includes acquiring additional safety devices.Through this program, Charlie's House begins the process of increasing awareness to parents on how to prevent injuries and accidents to their children through safety education material and devices.
+This includes acquiring additional safety devices.Through this program, Charlie's House begins increasing parents' awareness on how to prevent injuries and accidents to their children through safety education material and devices.
 Parents can see exactly how the safety devices work while living in their temporary housing and then take action later.

-Safety Demonstration House – Virtual ExperienceFor those not able to visit our Safety Demonstration House in-person for a tour, Charlie's House offers a virtual experience similar to the actual tour.
+Safety Demonstration House – Virtual ExperienceFor those not able to visit our Safety Demonstration House in person for a tour, Charlie's House offers a virtual experience similar to the actual tour.
 Using a 3-D experience, one can tour the same rooms and view safety videos.
 Click to experience Charlie's House Safety Virtual House tour.